-BUS 109 Entrepreneurship
+BUS 109 Entrepreneurship 3 credits 3 class hours

 Covers the essentials of how to start and operate a small business.
 Students create customized business plan content while examining entrepreneurial opportunities, financing, marketing, selling and customer service, cash flow, managing employees, and growing a business.
 Recommended for all students who aspire to business ownership and management.